'The Glory Part 2' trailer shows Song Hye-kyo in the perfect mood for revenge

 The cast and release date

-Song Hye-kyo, who is one of the highest-paid K-drama actors, received critical praise for her performance as the main lead Dong-eun.
+Song Hye-Kyo, one of the highest-paid K-drama actors, received critical praise for her performance as the main lead Dong-eun.

 Apart from Lim Ji-yeon, Jung Sung-il and Kim Gun-woo, The Glory Part 2 also stars Lee Do-hyun, Cha Joo-young, and Park Sung-hoon among others.